viniciusbinder/BookKit/README.md

 # BookKit
 BookKit is a concise Swift package that offers a `Book` entity for out-of-the-box or DTO usage, and protocols for implementing services to import library data and retrieve book covers.
-Included are two implementations of these protocols that support importing from _Goodreads_ and requesting covers from the _OpenLibrary_ API.
+Included are two service implementations for importing library data from _Goodreads_ and requesting covers from the _OpenLibrary_ API.

-## Using BookKit
+## Usage

 BookKit has two main protocols: `BookImportService` and `CoverRequestService`.
-Below are the two included implementations.
+Below are the two included service implementations with these protocols and how to use them in your app.

 #### Importing Book Data
 Using the `BookImportManager` along with a `BookImportService` implementation that integrates with Goodreads.